boomwooq/thai_anchor/README.md

 ## Note

-The script is specifically designed for Thai characters and may not function properly with other types of characters.
+- The script is specifically designed for Thai characters and may not function properly with other types of characters.
 Ensure your font has the necessary glyphs (such as "th-bobaimai", "th-popla", "th-saraii", etc.) before running the script.
+- The code is relatively "super long", it is still a work in progress.